pdimens/harpy/Workflows/Align/bwa.md

 ===

 ## Marking PCR duplicates
-Harpy uses `samtools markdup` to mark putative PCR duplicates.
-By using the `--barcode-tag BX` option, it considers the linked-read barcode for more accurate duplicate detection.
+Harpy uses `samtools markdup` to mark putative PCR duplicates by using both the `BX` tag as a UMI (unique molecule identified) for more accurate duplicate detection.
+The read name is also parsed to determine if the sequencing platform was HiSeq/NovaSeq to distinguish between PCR and optical duplicates.
 Duplicate marking also uses the `-S` option to mark supplementary (chimeric) alignments as duplicates if the primary alignment was marked as a duplicate.
 Duplicates get marked but **are not removed**.

 ----